ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/21_Fire Suppression/210500 Common Work Results for Fire Suppression.md

       1. Pre-lubricated, antifriction ball bearings or sleeve bearings suitable for radial and thrust loading.
    1. Thermal Protection:
       1. Internal protection to automatically open power supply circuit to motor when winding temperature exceeds a safe value calibrated to temperature rating of motor insulation.
 Thermal-protection device shall automatically reset when motor temperature returns to normal range.
-1. POWER FACTOR CORRECTION*   1.
-Capacitors shall be installed on all motors 25 hp and larger that have an uncorrected power factor of less than 90% at rated load.
+1. POWER FACTOR CORRECTION
+	1. Capacitors shall be installed on all motors 25 hp and larger that have an uncorrected power factor of less than 90% at rated load.
 KVAR size shall be as required to correct motor power factor to 95% lagging.
    1. Capacitors shall have:
       1. Individual unit cells
    1. All welded steel housings